 But, that’s only half the story.
 I still had pathetic tech skills.

-Studying about starting a blog is one thing, but actually working on the backend of a WordPress site is like taking a swim during
+Studying about starting a blog is one thing.
+Actually working on the backend of a WordPress site is like taking a swim in a

 HOW TO START A BLOG IF YOUR TECH SKILLS SUCK